© Crown copyright 2021

 - there are no connections between the businesses, or key persons involved in the business, with other known non-compliant or fraudulent businesses

-- key persons involved in the business have no criminal convictions which are relevant for example, offences involving any dishonesty or links to organised criminal activity - HMRC will normally disregard convictions that are spent provided there are no wider indications that the person in question continues to pose a serious threat to the revenue (an ‘unspent’ conviction is one that has not expired under the terms of the Rehabilitation of Offenders Act 1974.
+- key persons involved in the business have no criminal convictions which are relevant (for example offences involving dishonesty, or links to organised criminal activity).
+HMRC will disregard convictions that are spent under the terms of the Rehabilitation of Offenders Act 1974.
 Where the person in question has a spent conviction, HMRC will disregard the conviction and assess that person on the remaining fit and proper criteria in this paragraph

 - the application is accurate and complete and there has been no attempt to deceive

-- there haven’t been persistent or negligent failures to comply with any HMRC record-keeping requirements, for example poor record keeping in spite of warnings or absence of key business records
+- there have not been persistent or negligent failures to comply with any HMRC record-keeping requirements, for example poor record keeping in spite of warnings or absence of key business records

 - the applicant, or key persons in the business, have not previously attempted to avoid being approved and traded unapproved

-- the business has provided sufficient evidence of its commercial viability and/or credibility - HMRC won’t approve applicants where they find that they cannot substantiate that there’s a genuine plan to legitimately trade from the proposed date of approval
+- the business has provided sufficient evidence of its commercial viability and/or credibility — HMRC will not approve applicants where they find that they cannot substantiate that there’s a genuine plan to legitimately trade from the proposed date of approval

 - there are no outstanding, unmanaged HMRC debts or a history of poor payment

-The list above isn’t exhaustive.
+This list is not exhaustive.
 HMRC may refuse to approve you for reasons other than those listed, if they have justifiable concerns about your suitability to be approved for AWRS.

-HMRC are also unlikely to approve an application if the applicant has previously had their application for AWRS approval refused if the reasons for the previous refusal are still relevant.
+HMRC is also unlikely to approve an application if the applicant has previously had their application for AWRS approval refused if the reasons for the previous refusal are still relevant.